 Raskolnikov demands that she read him the story of Lazarus.

 Finally, she reads to him: Lazarus dies and is buried.
 After four days, Jesus requests that Lazarus's burial stone be moved.
 He then calls to Lazarus, and Lazarus comes out of the grave, alive.

 That's it, Sonia tells him.

 After a silence, Raskolnikov tells Sonia that he has "abandoned" his mother and sister.

 He begs Sonia to be with him, to run away with him somewhere.

 He repeats that this might be the last time they see each other, but if he can, he'll come back the next day and reveal the identity of Lizaveta's killer.

 After he leaves, she feels like she's losing her mind.
 All her worries spin around her head and she has bad dreams.
 She thinks of Raskolnikov.

 It seems the two of them had an audience.

-Svidrigaïlov, who lives next door to her (he was the fifty-year-old man following Sonia the other day), heard everything through the thin wall.
-Since he enjoyed the conversation so much, he puts a chair near to the wall, so that next time he can listen more comfortably.
+Svidrigaïlov, who lives next door to her (he was the 50-year-old man following Sonia the other day), heard everything through the thin wall.
+Since he enjoyed the conversation so much, he puts a chair near the wall so that next time he can listen more comfortably.